adamsussman/pydantic-enhanced-serializer/docs/expansions.md

 Allowing this to arbitrary depth may be a performance issue.
 Use the `maximum_expansion_depth` parameter to set limits on this behavior.

+<a name="asyncwarning"></a>
+## Warning: Asyncio vs database connection handlers

+When you have database connections stuck at "Idle in transaction".

+If you are using awaitables in your expansions to make database queries and you are using a framework that is NOT asyncio native (Flask, Django, etc), you may run into issues with the database handles used by the expansion not being cleaned up after requests.

+The reason for this is that database frameworks such as Django and SQLAlchemy make everything a transaction by default.
+Even if all you are doing is a select, the framework will still begin a transaction to do it.

+Normally, web frameworks have a post request handler/middleware that terminates any open transactions for you and you never need to think

+While Django and Flask do support async request handlers, this is done on demand and therefore it can be the case that the database connection handles this module's expansion handler uses wind up in a different event loop that the ones the framework is managing.
+This means that the post request cleanup code that cleans up open transactions may not be able to see the database connections you used in the expansion code and you may therefore accumulate connections with unfinished transactions.

+There are several possible ways to deal with this problem, depending on your setup and integration:

+1. The easiest way is to just put a `dbhandle.commit()` at the end of your `expand` methods; even if all you are doing is a select.

+2. Try to ensure that an event loop exists before you ever connect to a database (ie at process startup).
+Flask, for example, does not create an event loop at all unless you mark your request handler async and even then, it may already be too late.